- Anna Kolb Nature Center

 - Lion Country Safari

 Florida's only drive-through safari and walk-through amusement park invites you to spend the day on safari with over 900 animals.
 It is located on over 600 acres in Loxahatchee, in Palm Beach County, Florida.
 Founded in 1967, it claims to be the first "cageless zoo" in the United States.
 In 2009, USA Travel Guide named Lion Country Safari the 3rd best zoo in the nation.
-Drive through ONLY now open.
+Fully open now.

 - Lockbox Escape